ARE YOU READY FOR SEVERE WEATHER SEASON?

-Frigid temperatures, dangerous wind chills, hazardous road conditions, unpredictable weather patters are all part of South Dakota winters.
+Severe weather watches and warnings are all part of spring and summer in South Dakota.
 Are you prepared for everything Mother Nature can throw at us this time of year?
-For tips to get ready for winter weather, read our winter weather guide.
+For helpful tips to be ready for severe weather, read our severe weather guide.

 The South Dakota Office of Emergency Management (OEM) encourages the development of comprehensive preparedness and disaster management plans, programs, capabilities and organizations by the state and its local governments.
 Because disasters often disrupt the normal functioning of governments, communities and families, OEM provides the organization necessary to expedite aid, rehabilitation and the rapid acquisition and delivery of resources.